 Rick Hyde designed these business cards for his business branding, All Tomorrow’s Pixels.
 Rick is a freelance digital and motion designer, and illustrator based in Manchester, England.

 “I designed the card to promote my own business, when I decided to go freelance.
-I work as a multidisciplinary graphic designer, so the card needed a creative design to reflect this.
-The artwork was created as part of a branding exercise, where I developed a logo, website and social media assets,” Rick said.
+I work as a multidisciplinary graphic designer, so the card needed a creative design to reflect this,” Rick said.

 Designed by Rick Hyde